Develop an Integrated Digital Marketing Channels Strategy

 Now that you understand these metrics on a high level, you need to start linking this to your financial KPIs.
 If you are aiming for 25% Gross Profit Margin, and you know that your other total cost is 50%, you then know that your CPA needs to be lower than 25%.

 Marketers have a wealth of channels and opportunities to attract more buyers.
+Business owners and marketers can leverage a mix of digital solutions including social media marketing and pay per click (amongst many others) to zoom in on their target audiences.
 Having the right mix is one thing brands need to absolutely get right.
 The challenge is to find the right formula and fund allocation.
 Whether it’s programmatic, search marketing, social media, email marketing, messenger marketing or chatbots, you need the right framework.
 And that depends on your industry, business goals and competition.
 A great starting point is to assess where your business stands across all the types of digital media and tools shown in the chart below (Smart Insights).

 From there, you want to consider things like are you currently more focused on awareness or purchase and, emotional or rational selling.
 Are you very aggressive in marketing your business?
 Perhaps you need to invest a bit more in awareness or vice versa.